On0n0k1/NCD.L1--Chess/README.md

 near call rust-tests.a-tests-account.testnet move_to '{"current_col": 0, "current_row": 6, "target_col": 0, "target_row": 4}' --account-id a-tests-account.testnet

 Will make the bottom white pawn move forward two steps (If it's the white player's turn).
-The pawn can only move forward two steps in it's first move.
-I forgot to implement that, there's a boolean there that controls if it's first move or not, but it currently doesn't turn off.

 There's also a function to reset the game and get the game status.
 Please check them out.